 an external assembler to convert the assembly file that these compilers generate

-into a hex file suitable to uploat into a target.
+into a hex file suitable to upload to a target.
 The most commonly used external

-the command line options required for that assembler is:
+the command line options required for that assembler are:

 C:\PROGRA~1\MPLAB\MPASMWIN.EXE /aINHX8M /p%target% /rHEX /w2 /q |